aanthoonyy/reddit-link-generator/README.md

 # reddit-link-generator
-takes paths of video i download from reddit and turns them into clickable links
+takes paths of video i download from reddit and turns them into clickable links to make my life easier